Quantum tunneling of composite object coupled with quantized radiation field: Conclusion

+The work shows that the study of quantum behavior of a composite object coupled to the external environment requires careful handling of different types of interplays, (i) among the c.m, the relative coordinate degrees of freedom and the potential barrier, and (ii) between the relative coordinate degrees of freedom and the radiation field (i.e., environment), and it can provide rich complex phenomena which can not be seen in quantum physics of a single point particle coupled to the environment.

 Finally, due to the increasing interest in gravitational decoherence, we discussed the situation in which the photon field is replaced by gravity.
 Since linearized gravity is similar to electromagnetism, it is possible to derive the master equation in a similar way to that for photons, but with the strong assumptions that that observer is external, is in the source-free region, and the energy-momentum tensor of the object and the gravitational radiation field generated by it can be quantized.
-We further discussed that the contributions of virtual particles that one may write in the Lorentz gauge generally lead to false loss of coherence, however there are still open problems involving internal observer, gauge fixing etc. in the topic of gravitational decoherence which are not addressed in this article.
+We concluded that our simple model can be used to exhibit the decoherence due to gravitational waves if they can be quantized since it provides the spatial superposition state of the object which is entangled with the superposed quadrupole moment.